JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_03/functions.md

 -1
 ```

-By default, functions in Julia returns the last evaluated expression, which in our example is `x + y`.
-However, in many situations, it is useful to return something other than the last expression.
-For such a case, there is the `return` keyword.
-The previous example can be equivalently rewritten as follows
+By default, functions in Julia return the last evaluated expression, which was `x + y`.
+It is useful to return something else with the `return` keyword in many situations.
+The previous example is equivalent to:

 ```jldoctest; output = false
 function plus(x,y)